microsoft/vcpkg-docs/vcpkg/reference/vcpkg-json.md

 Default features handle the specific case of providing a "default" configuration for transitive dependencies that the top-level project may not know about.
 Ports used by others should almost always use `"default-features": false` for their dependencies.

-You can also specify that a default features is only activated on a specific platform by using a [Feature Object][]:
+You can define platform-specific default features by using a [Feature Object][]:

 ```json
 {